aztfmod/rovergo/docs/user-guide.md

       prefix: "-"
 ```

+Each custom command definition supports the following options:

-- `executableName` - Is the name of executable or command to run, must be on the system path or fully qualified
+- `executableName` - The name of executable or command to run, must be on the system path or fully qualified
-- `subCommand` - Is the sub command to run, e.g. `apply`, `test` or `plan`
+- `subCommand` - The sub command to run, e.g. `apply`, `test` or `plan`
-- `flags` - Is the flags to pass to the executable, e.g. `-no-color -recursive -check -diff`
+- `flags` - The flags to pass to the executable, e.g. `-no-color -recursive -check -diff`
-- `debug` - Is a boolean flag to enable debug output, defaults to false
+- `debug` - A boolean flag to enable debug output, defaults to false
-- `requiresInit` - Is a boolean flag to indicate if Rover needs to be initialised before running the command, defaults to false
+- `requiresInit` - A boolean flag to indicate if Rover needs to be initialised before running the command, defaults to false
-- `parameters` - Is a list of parameters to pass to the executable, e.g. `-list -write`
+- `parameters` - A list of parameters to pass to the executable, e.g. `-list -write`

 The parameters field can be static strings but also supports [Go templating to allow dynamic substitution of values](https://golang.org/pkg/text/template/), the syntax is based on double curly braces `{{ expression }}`.
 The fields supported are `Options`, `Action` and `Meta`, e.g.

-`{{ .Options.SourcePath }}` - is the source terraform path
+`{{ .Options.SourcePath }}` - is the landing zone path
-`{{ .Options.ConfigPath }}` - is the path to the config tfvars folder
+`{{ .Options.ConfigPath }}` - is the path to the CAF configurations folder
 `{{ .Options.StateName }}` - is the name of the state key, plan & state file names and part of DataDir
 `{{ .Options.CafEnvironment }}` - is the source path value
 `{{ .Options.Level }}` - is the value of the level being operated on